 The historical Eastern Townships region has greatly evolved over the past few decades.
 Today, this tourist region that is home to several British and American traditions is divided into several sub-regions such as Estrie (Richmond, Sherbrooke, Stanstead), the Montérégie (Missisquoi, Brome, Shefford), and the Appalachian Uplands (Wolfe, Frontenac, Compton, Megantic).

-The publication is available in French and English.
-You can order the publication directly through the ETRC.
+The publications are available in French and English.
+You can order the publications directly through the ETRC.